 - Completed at the medical practice when you arrive.

 We try to make our scuba dive medical fees as reasonable as possible.
 However please remember;

 - Modern-day testing can be expensive

-- Scuba dive medical ordinarily require spirometry and audiology and there is a charge for these tests
+- Scuba dive medicals ordinarily require spirometry and audiology and there is a charge for these tests

-- ECGs are routinely performed on prospective recreational or occupational scuba divers aged fifty or more.
+- An ECG is commonly performed on scuba divers with significant cardiac risk factors, or scuba divers aged fifty or more.